In this seminar we will study several systems used for reasoning in multi-agent scenarios.

 We plan to implement a peer review process for this seminar.
 That is, every student will read some other students’ term paper and provide feedback in form of a written review.
 This shall not only deepen your understanding of the other topics, but it also introduces you to the academic review process.

-The Knowledge-based Systems Group is, amongst others, doing research in agent controllers for mobile robots like in the RoboCup Logistics League Sponsored by Festo (LLSF) as part of the Carologistics RoboCup Team.
+The Knowledge-Based Systems Group is, amongst others, doing research in task-level reasoning and agent controllers for mobile robots like in the RoboCup Logistics League (RCLL) as part of the Carologistics RoboCup Team.

-Developing agents for such multi-agent tasks poses diverse problems to solve: acting rationally under real-time constraints, agent-to-agent communication, multi-robot cooperation, and task-level reasoning.
+Developing agents for such robotic tasks poses diverse problems to solve: acting rationally under hard real-time constraints, agent-to-agent communication, multi-robot cooperation, and task-level reasoning.

 The goal of this seminar is to study possibilities for high-level control programs (agent programs) that drive one group of agents like in the above production scenario.
 Systems to do that include OpenPRS, a Procedural Reasoning System.
 Other systems could be based on the Planning Domain Definition Language.

 This is the preliminary list of topics and selected related papers.

 - Ingrand, F.F.; Georgeff, M.P.; Rao, A.S (1992) “An architecture for real-time reasoning and system control”,